savonet/liquidsoap/doc/content/stereotool.md

 This feature is enabled in all release builds of liquidsoap starting with `rolling-release-v2.2.x` and should be enabled if you compile liquidsoap with the optional `ctypes-foreign` opam module installed.

-This operator can replace the use of the stereotool binary in your script and offers multiple benefits.
+The operator can replace the use of the stereotool binary in your script and offers multiple benefits.
 In particular, it has a **very low latency** compared to using the binary and also operates synchronously.

 The operator should be quite easy to use.
 Here's an example: